 We have met the enemy, and he is us.
 Maturing Christians recognize they have no greater enemy than themselves, with hearts prone to wander in search of satisfaction that can only be found in God.
 But when it comes to Christians gathered together as the church, we’re slow to apply the same principle.
 We lament our lot and blame each other, the media, televangelists, government—anyone we believe deserves blame for the sorry state of Christianity in America.
 But what if the problem is us, whether liberal or conservative, evangelical or Catholic?

 According to Ross Douthat, the youngest columnist in the history of The New York Times, we have become a nation of heretics.
-No matter your political or theological persuasion, you will come under withering scrutiny in Douthat’s new book, Bad Religion.
+No matter your political or theological persuasion, you will come under withering scrutiny in Douthat’s new book, Bad Religion: How We Became a Nation of Heretics.
 Douthat goes into deep (and disputed) detail about the history and beliefs of evangelicals, mainline Protestants, the African American church, and his own Roman Catholic Church, not to mention the assorted heresies of Oprah, Glenn Beck, Dan Brown, and many others.

 You won’t find many reasons for hope in Douthat’s dour tour through the last half-century of Christian decline in America.
 But you only need one, Jesus Christ, who deigns to save sinners such as us to build his church.